altocodenl/tagaway/readme.md

 ### Todo beta

-- Finish code consistency changes:
-   - update nginx config
-   - reset servers with latest config

 - webp tests
+- Also log response code in ajax event in client

 - Pivs
    - Months: